 - Honey - or maple syrup for vegan.

 - Sea salt - to bring out the sweetness.

 Putting it together

-Once the apples are prepped, it’s just a matter of tossing the ingredients together and baking.
+Once the apples are prepped, it's just a matter of tossing the ingredients together and adding the streusel topping.
 You can bake it in a cast iron skillet or deep-dish pie pan.

-Serve your apple crisp up with your favorite ice cream (here are some dairy-free ice cream options) and enjoy the flavors of fall!
+This is the perfect apple crisp to serve up with a scoop of vanilla ice cream (here are some dairy-free ice cream options) and enjoy the flavors of fall!

 More apple recipes to try

 - 10 Paleo Apple Recipes for Fall Favorites

 - 4 large apples (about 2 lbs.) peeled, cored, and chopped

 - 1-½ cups almond flour